What’s It Like To Stay At The Fiesta Americana In Puerto Vallarta?

 Other options include a lobby lounge serving tapas, where there is live music in the evenings, the swim-up bar, and a coffee shop and on those rare occasions where you don’t want to leave the room or want to enjoy breakfast or a second

 dessert for the evening out on your balcony, you can’t go wrong with the 24-hour room service options.
-Currently, because of social distancing, you will need to make reservations but I never had any difficulties eating where I wanted, when I wanted.
+You do need to make reservations but I never had any difficulties eating where I wanted, when I wanted.

 What I Wish I Would Have Known…